Approximate Message Passing for Quantum State Tomography: Acknowledgments

 \section{Acknowledgments}

-We thank Cindy Rush and Ramji Venkataramanan for helpful discussions about denoising low rank matrices, and Dima Farfurnik for discussions on photon error models.
+We thank Cindy Rush and Ramji Venkataramanan for helpful discussions about denoising low-rank matrices, and Dima Farfurnik for discussions on photon error models.
 B.N.B. and D.B. were supported in part by the U.S. Department of Energy, Advanced Scientific Computing Research, under contract number DE-SC0025384.
 We acknowledge the computing resources provided by North Carolina State University High Performance Computing Services Core Facility (RRID:SCR\_022168).
+N.S. thanks Riley Murray, Corey Ostrove, and Rich Lehoucq for helpful conversations.
 N.S. and K.C. acknowledge helpful conversations with Jonathan Cranford.
 We acknowledge the use of IBM Quantum services for this work.
 The views expressed are those of the authors, and do not reflect the official policy or position of IBM or the IBM Quantum team.